supervisely-ecosystem/invite-users-to-team-from-CSV/README.md

 ## Preparation

+List of default roles (detailed explanation of permmissions for each role can be found in [our docs](https://docs.supervise.ly/collaboration/members)):
+- admin
+- developer
+- manager
+- annotator
+- viewer
+- reviewer

 1. Create a `.csv` file with `logins` and `roles`
 2. `.csv` file must contain only 2 columns: `login` and `role`, all elements must be separated with `,`
 3. Here's the example of how your `.csv` file should look like: